 This two-year observational study addressed three specific objectives:

 - Compare how patients’ weight loss and regain differs across the three bariatric surgical procedures

 - Compare rates of diabetes improvements or relapse over time after surgery

 - Research the frequency of complications or harms following these procedures

-AntibioticsThe PCORnet study on childhood obesity will look at the relationship between antibiotic use in the first two years of life and weight gain in later childhood.
+AntibioticsThe PCORnet study on childhood obesity looked at the relationship between antibiotic use in the first two years of life and weight gain in later childhood.

 - Compare the effects of different types, timing, and amount of antibiotics used in the first two years of life with Body Mass Index (BMI) and obesity at ages 5 and 10

 - Compare the effects of antibiotic use on rates and patterns of children’s growth during their first 5 years of life